320: The Unearthly

 Dick Clark (1929-2012) was an American television personality and former head of Dick Clark Productions.
 He received several Emmy awards for his work in the Pyramid series of game shows, and was often the butt of jokes for his seemingly ageless appearance year after year as the host of Dick Clark’s New Year’s Rockin’ Eve.

-“They called every scientist crazy: Pasteur, Freud, Madame Curie, Erlich ...”
+“They've always called the greatest scientists crazy: Pasteur, Freud, Madame Curie, Ehrlich ...”
 Westheimer!